phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 ax.grid()
 ~~~

-**STOP:** Before visualizing the average distances at each time step, what do you expect the result to be (based on the trajectories)?
+**STOP:** Before visualizing the average distances at each time step, what do you expect the average distance to the goal to be?
 {: .notice--primary}

-Run the two code blocks for Part3: Measuring collective performances (1st block simulates, 2nd block is plotter).
-The colored line indicates average distance of the 500 cells; the shaded area is standard deviation; grey dashed line is where concentration reaches 1e8; blue cross indicates the goal [1500, 1500].
+Now, run the notebook.
+The colored line indicates average distance of the 500 cells; the shaded area is standard deviation; and the grey dashed line corresponds to a maximum ligand concentration of 1e8.

-What do you conclude about their performances?
+If you run the notebook, you may not be surprised that this simple random walk strategy is not very effective at finding the goal.
+Not to worry: in the main text, we will discuss how to adapt this strategy into one that reflects how *E. coli* explores its environment based on what we have learned in this module about chemotaxis.

 [^Saragosti2012]: Saragosti J., Siberzan P., Buguin A. 2012.
 Modeling *E. coli* tumbles by rotational diffusion.
 Implications for chemotaxis.
 PLoS One 7(4):e35412. [available online](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3329434/).